 Want to know my secret shed hunting tips and tricks?
 I used to dread the end of hunting season; it sucked knowing I wouldn’t get back out into the field until spring bear or the next season.
 Then, I started to get into shed hunting.
 It keeps me busy from December through May each year.
 However, knowing some tips and tricks for a successful shed hunt can really change the game for any hunter.

 Scouting is important to a successful shed hunt.
 Not only does it take place out in the field, but you can spend time online and with maps as well.
-Knowing the country that you’ll be shed hunting is important to finding the animals you seek and to find high probability areas.
+Knowing the area where you’ll be shed hunting is important to finding the animals you seek and to find high probability areas.

 High Probability Areas

 High probability areas are areas where you’re most likely to find the animals you’re looking for and their sheds.
 These areas include bedding areas, feeding areas, and heavy trails.
 Focusing on these areas will typically lead to high success rates per mile.

 Fence lines are one of my favorite places to look.
 When a deer or any other animal that sheds its antlers jumps a fence, it can jolt their heads just enough to make their antler(s) fall off.
 This makes fence lines another high probability area.

 A person can cover a lot of ground with their eyes.
 If you walked every inch you could glass, you’d never stop walking and eventually find yourself grid searching every square inch.
 Glassing enables you to pick up small things that you may not be able to with your naked eye.

 Ask for Permission